MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-fips-compliance.md

 ```

 Limitations of MIP SDK with FIPS 140-2 validated ciphers:
-- iOS and Android not supported.
+- MacOS and Android not supported.
 The FIPS module is available on Windows, Linux and Mac.
-- Appliations with the FIPS module loaded are forced to use more secure algorithms.
-Minimum 2k RSA key size is required.

 ## TLS Requirements